 Webinar – Disability and Lived Experiences of Communities of Color

 In the United States, one in four Black Americans, three in ten Indigenous people, one in six Hispanic people, and one in ten Asian people are living with a disability in the United States.
-Structural forms of marginalization, including racism and gender bias, are inextricably linked, and exacerbate the stigma and discrimination experienced by people with disabilities.
+Structural forms of marginalization, including racism and gender bias, are inextricably linked, and exacerbate the stigma and discrimination experienced by people with disabilities who are also people of color.

-In this session, we will lift up the voices of disabled people of color as they share their lived experiences.
+In this session, we lifted up the voices of four disabled people of color as they share their lived experiences.
 Applying disability-explicit and race-explicit lenses to philanthropic work is critical to achieving equity and justice.

 CART will be provided.
 If you require another accommodation to fully participate in the webinar, please note it in your registration, or contact us at email@example.com or 407-917-6864.
 This free webinar is presented by the Disability & Philanthropy Forum.